 Opportunity Zones are designed to spur economic development by providing tax benefits to investors.
 First, investors can defer tax on any prior gains invested in a Qualified Opportunity Fund (QOF) until the earlier of the date on which the investment in a QOF is sold or exchanged, or December 31, 2026.
 If the QOF investment is held for longer than 5 years, there is a 10% exclusion of the deferred gain.
 If held for more than 7 years, the 10% becomes 15%.
 Second, if the investor holds the investment in the Opportunity Fund for at least ten years, the investor is eligible for an increase in basis of the QOF investment equal to its fair market value on the date that the QOF investment is sold or exchanged.

 Santa Ana's Opportunity Zone

 - US Department of Treasury Opportunity Zone Resources

 OC Streetcar Route In the Opportunity Zone

 The OC Streetcar is the first modern streetcar project to be built in Orange County and will operate along a 4.15-mile route that connects the Santa Ana Regional Transpiration Center (SARTC) and a new transit hub at Harbor Boulevard and Westminster Avenue in Garden Grove.
 Construction for this project commenced in 2018 and it is expected to be completed in 2022, carrying to Santa Ana’s Historic and thriving Downtown, including federal, state and local courthouses, government offices, colleges, an artist’s village and a thriving restaurant scene.
 For more information on the OC Streetcar please visit OCTA’s OC Streetcar Website.

-For more information on developable sites in the City’s Opportunity Zone, please contact Marc Morley, Economic Development Specialist at (714) 647-6588 or email@example.com.
+For more information on developable sites in the City’s Opportunity Zone, please contact Sylvia Vazquez, Economic Development Specialist II at (714) 647-5445 or firstname.lastname@example.org.